Live Webinar. Complete all three sessions for 11 contact hours.

 This course is designed for PTs, OTs, and assistants who work with in acute care and ICU, cardio and pulmonary, home health, geriatric, neurological oncological, and SNF & LTC settings.

-Archana Vatwani, PT, DPT, MBA, CLWT, CDP, CLSSBB, graduated with her Doctor of Physical Therapy (DPT) in 2006 and her Master of Business Administration (MBA) in 2012.
+Archana Vatwani, PT, DPT, MBA, CLWT, CDP, CLSSBB, PMP graduated with her Doctor of Physical Therapy (DPT) in 2006 and her Master of Business Administration (MBA) in 2012.
 She is currently pursuing a Doctorate in education and leadership in healthcare.
 Dr. Vatwani is an associate professor at Nova Southeastern University (NSU) at the PT department, Fort Lauderdale, FL.
 She has authored several peer-reviewed articles, abstracts and presentations at national level conferences.
 Her scholarly interests include Left Ventricular Assistive Device (LVAD) patients, Acute Respiratory Distress Syndrome (ARDS), PT management in acute care, early mobility in ICUs, effectiveness of ergonomics in graduate students and cultural competence in healthcare.
 Dr. Vatwani is a certified lymphedema and wound care therapist (CLWT) from the International Lymphedema and Wound Care Training Institute and a certified diversity professional (CDP) from the National Diversity Council and a Certified Lean Six Sigma Black Belt.
 She currently serves as the co-chair for the cultural competence task force, PT department, NSU.
 She previously served as the founding co-chair for the Florida PT Association’s acute care special interest group (2018-2019).

 I have been to many conferences over the last 10 years.
 I would have to say this was one of the most organized, professional, and knowledgeable courses I have been to in a while.
 Our speaker did an amazing job and her energy was wonderful.
 I respect everything she is involved with, I truthfully enjoyed this course. -K. O'Meara, OTA